ivicamil/ArxivKit/README.md

 let session = ArxivSession()
 ```

-Under the hood, `ArxivSession` uses a `URLSession` instance which can be configurred by providing a custom `URLSessionConfiguration` object to `ArxivSession` initialiser.  `ArxivSession` should be sufficient for many applications.
+Under the hood, `ArxivSession` uses a `URLSession` instance which can be configured by providing a custom `URLSessionConfiguration` object to `ArxivSession` initialiser.  `ArxivSession` should be sufficient for many applications.
 If that's not the case, clients can implement their own networking layer and still use this library as a Domain Specific Language for constructing `ArxivRequest` values.
 In that case, `ArxivParser` can be used for parsing raw API reponses to `ArxivReponse` values.

 ### Fetching Articles